Are you struggling to do more in less time and looking where to start from?

 - Quiet time

-He briefly describes the principles regarding how you can make use of the time effectively in all these areas to boot your productivity.
+He briefly describes the principles regarding how you can make use of time effectively in all these areas to boost your productivity.

 5 - Time Management - Brian Tracy